Care Home Mortgages

 - Solid, consistent cash flow for your exisiting facilities/home(s) and solid consistent cash flow for the facility you are purchasing.
 It is possible to purchase an underperforming facility/home that doesn’t quite have strong enough cash flow as long as you can provide a solid plan to do so AND have the right experience to get a lender comfortable with your plan and your projections.

 - A long enough period of ownership for any existing facilities. i.e. it would be difficult to get 100% if you recently purchased a residential care home business and were looking to expand, but once you have owned the business long enough to prove that it can do well under your managment/ownership then you should be eligible to purchase another with no down payment.

 *maximum loan amount for 100% financing for almost all transactions will be $5 million, but exceptionally strong borrowers/strong transactions can get 100% financing above $5 million.

-For your first board and care home purchase the SBA allows a lot of flexibility with regard to the source of down payment and there are numerous ways you can come up with the 10% required for a business acquisition.
+Commercial mortgages for care homes through an SBA lender allow for a lot of flexibility with regard to the source of down payment and there are numerous ways you can come up with the 10% required for a business acquisition.

 The down payment can come from the following sources when purchasing either the business or the business and the home/building:

 - Loans – as long as you have another source of stable income from another business, another job or a spouse with income, you are allowed to borrow all or part of the down payment per SBA rule.
 There are many potential sources of funds for a down payment loan, but most often we see borrowers tapping home equity in a primary residence or an investment property to do this, especially in areas where property values have increased dramatically, like California.